 •We also have doubles for rent – while diving off our boats

-•Can special order parts for Silent Diving and Poseidon rebreathers
+•Can special order parts for Silent Diving rebreathers

 We do extended dives on request to the following wrecks.
 This means we’ll do double dip (x2) on these wrecks to give our CCR divers extended bottom time.